ngbricen/sequelizedBurger/README.md

-# burger
+# Sequelized burger
-This is a restaurant app that lets users input the names of burgers they'd like to eat.
+This is a restaurant app that lets users input the names of burgers they'd like to eat using Sequelize Functionalities.